 To prevent misuse of prescription drugs, make sure they’re not readily available.
 Safely store prescription medications at all times.
-If an at-risk teen lives with you, all medications should be locked away and stored securely.
+If a teen lives with you, all medications should be locked away and stored securely.

 Establish clear rules about prescription medications in your home.
 Talk to your teen about the importance of making safe, healthy choices.
 Make it clear that misusing medications not prescribed to you is never okay.
 Be sure to always model that behavior with no exceptions.
 For example, a sports injury is not an excuse to provide pain medication not prescribed to your child.

 Talk to your teen about their thoughts on prescription drugs.
 Let them know they are not always safer than street drugs.
 Let them know there is no excuse to misuse or share prescription stimulants.

 - Keep medications up and out of sight